9.13. Current Issues in Corrections: Mass Incarceration

 Full Jails?

 To make matters more complicated, Terry is a dually diagnosed individual.
 This means that he has both a substance abuse problem and a low-level mental health issue.
-Terry has been managing his mental health issue with medications that he is able to afford because of his job at the local Wal-Mart.
+Terry has been managing his mental health issue with medications that he can afford because of his job at the local Wal-Mart.
 Now Terry will probably lose his job because he hasn’t shown up for two shifts, due to him being in jail.
 While not excusing any of Terry’s actions that got him in jail, Terry is now out on the street, without his medication.
 He is nervous that he is not sure what he is going to do.

 This story is more common than you think.
 It happens to tens of thousands of individuals a year.
 What should the community do?